Web editorial:

-Web editorial has the power to captivate your audience, supercharge SEO, and—in a digital world dominated by fast content—create a quality brand that stands out.
+Web editorial has the power to captivate your audience, supercharge SEO, and—in a digital world dominated by fast content—help you create a quality brand that engages audiences, gains industry authority, and stands out from the crowd.

 In the world of the web, content has long reigned king, but in recent years there’s been a shift in the type of content that’s most effective.
 In the past, it was common for marketers to focus on short, succinct content.
 The growth of the attention economy—where brands have to stand out in a world of decreasing attention spans and constant, deliberate interruptions online—led many to believe that content should be short and sweet.